 Earning a Degree in Early Childhood Education

 One of the best ways to prepare for a successful career as a preschool teacher is to earn a degree in early childhood education or a closely related field.
-While studying this subject at the associate’s level can be beneficial, for many preschool teacher jobs in Tennessee having a bachelor’s degree in this field is either preferred or an outright requirement.
+While studying this subject at the associate’s level can be beneficial, a bachelor’s degree in this field is either preferred or required by many employers.

 Earning a degree in the area of early childhood education means you will study subjects such as:

 - Creating appropriate learning environments for early childhood education

 - Early childhood development in reading, language, and literacy